Complete Traceability Multimedia Fingerprinting Codes Resistant to Averaging Attack and Adversarial Noise with Optimal Rate: Lower bound on the rate of light complete traceability codes

 It improves the previous lower bound $\Omega(1/t)$ and has the same order $\Theta(\log_2t/t)$ as the upper bound.
 However, the new bound is not explicit, i.e. there is no effective encoding or decoding algorithm for a new code.

 \begin{proof}[Proof of Theorem~\ref{th::main result}] Consider a random $n\times M$ matrix $H$, $M=2^{Rn}$, in which every entry is chosen independently and equals 1 with a probability $1/2$.
 The value of $R$ will be specified later.
-Fix two coalitions $I_1$ and $I_2$.
-Call a row good, if a fraction of ones in this row is different for coalitions $I_1$ and $I_2$.
+Fix two coalitions $I_1$ and $I_2$, $\abs{I_1}, \abs{I_2}\le t$.
+Call a row $r$ good, if

 Otherwise, we call a row bad.
-Call a pair of coalitions good, if there are at least $T$ good rows for them.
+Call a pair of coalitions good, if there are at least $2T+1$ good rows for them.
 Otherwise, call such a pair bad.
 Then the condition that $H$ is a Hamming $(t, T)$-light complete traceability code is equivalent to the absence of bad pairs of coalitions.
-We are going to prove that a mathematical expectation of the number of bad pairs of coalitions is tending to zero as $n\to\infty$.
-This would imply that for big enough $n$ there exists $(t, T)$-light complete traceability Hamming code with the rate $R$ and distance $T=\lfloor\tau n\rfloor$.